Judicial independence and impartiality

 The European Committee on Legal Co-operation (CDCJ) is the principal intergovernmental structure of the Council of Europe with responsibility for the proper functioning of the judiciary; CDCJ members, as representatives of the Ministry of Justice, are particularly well-placed within the Organisation to ensure, at national level, the necessary communication between government and judiciary.

 The 2nd report of the Secretary General of the Council of Europe on the state of democracy, human rights and the rule of law in Europe (2015) identified the lack of judicial independence in many countries of Europe as one of the biggest challenges to democratic society today.
-Standards of impartiality and independence were found not sufficiently guaranteed.
+Standards of impartiality and independence were found not to be sufficiently guaranteed.